 Glasses or contacts: which should you choose?

 There is no single right answer, only the right answer for you.
 Lenses give you a wide, unobstructed view and nothing to slip, which many riders prefer for the sheer fun of it.
 Glasses give you rock-solid, dust-immune vision that never dries out, and if you rarely wear lenses, a bumpy off-road trail is not the day to experiment.
-A sensible rule of thumb: wear whatever you use for driving at home, add a retainer strap or rewetting drops as appropriate, and let the provided goggles do the rest.
+A sensible rule of thumb: wear whatever you use for driving at home, add a retainer strap or rewetting drops as appropriate, and let a well-fitting pair of goggles do the rest.
 If you own prescription sunglasses with a snug fit, those can be a lovely middle ground on a bright day, though standard goggles still go over the top for full dust protection.

 What's included, so you can relax